 11.5 Where ministry staff are serving in a permanent part-time basis the provision of an MEA will need to be determined with the agreement of the parish council.
-Generally speaking, it is suggested that ministry staff serving on a limited basis in the parish (ie, predominately working in a non-ministry related job) would not be entitled to an MEA.
-Alternatively, a ministry staff member working 3 days in the parish and studying full-time at a theological college is more likely to qualify as a "religious practitioner" - refer section 6.16.
+Generally speaking, it is suggested that ministry staff should only be provided with an MEA if they have all of the characteristics of a minister of religion listed in paragraph 14 of TR 2019/3 - refer section 6.16.